RadiantBlockchain-Community/glyph-contracts/Tokens/README.md

 ## Github

-To add the token to the official GLYPH MINING archive you need to have a Github account and follow the steps below:
+To add the token to the official GLYPH MINING LIST, you need to have a Github account and follow the steps below:

 ### Create a fork of the repository